-2.5.2.3 The power budget algorithm.
+2.5.2.3 Power Budget Algorithm

 This algorithm performs a handover, instead of continuously increasing the power level, in order to obtain a good communication quality.

 2.5.3 Mobility Management

 The MM function is in charge of all the aspects related with the mobility of the user, specially the location management and the authentication and security.